-2.2 The Llanelli LDO area is shown on the map in Section 13.
+2.2 The Carmarthen LDO area is shown on the map in Section 13 (as an appendix for Executive Board).

 2.3 The LDO grants conditional planning permission for specified uses in ground and upper-floor units.
 It is envisaged that the LDO, in permitting a wide range of compatible uses, will help to increase occupancy levels and footfall in the town centre.
 The LDO does not grant approval for external works.
 Proposals cannot commence until a Commencement Notice Approval is issued by the Council, irrespective of whether a Certificate of Conformity has been issued.
 Listed Buildings are not applicable to the LDO.
 A Certificate of Conformity will last for 3 years and should the proposal not commence before the end of that period then it will lapse.